maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 <foo bar="&#34;" />
 ```

-And while reading a resulting markdown document, the parser will process the found HTML entity and write it with the next character of the value of the field `bar`.
+And while reading a resulting XML document, the parser will process the found HTML entity and write it with the next character of the value of the field `bar`.

 ### Statements